MacLeod of Raasay: 16th Century

 The MacLeods of Raasay are descended from Malcolm MacLeod IX of Lewis who, about 1510, gave his second son, known as Calum Garbh (Malcolm the Stout), of his patrimony the islands of Raasay and Rona as well as the districts of Coigeach and Gairloch on the western mainland of Ross.
 The first MacLeod of Raasay (Mac Gillechaluim) was Malcolm Garbh MacLeod (c.
 1503 – 1560).
 In 1532 we find Farquhar, Bishop of the Isles, had occasion to call to account MacNeil of Barra and "Mac Gillechalum callit of Raasay".
 In 1549 Dean Monro stated that "Raasay belonged to Mac Gillechalum by the sword and the Bishop of the Isles by heritage".
 Malcolm was married and had at least two sons, Alexander, and John.
 John was known as Iain na Tuaighe (John of the Axe), who carried off Janet, wife of his uncle Roderick MacLeod X of Lewis and afterwards married her.
 By Janet Mackenzie, John had several sons and a daughter.
 The sons died in the massacre in the island of Isay.
 Malcolm's son, Malcolm Og effectively became Laird of Raasay during the lifetime of his father when he received a Royal Charter, dated 20 July 1596, investing him with his father's lands.
 The description of Malcolm Og's death, like that of his brother John, survives in various manuscripts.
 On 11 August 1611 a ship cast anchor in Clachan Bay, Raasay.
 On board were Murdoch MacKenzie, son of John Roy MacKenzie IV of Gairloch, and several of his followers.
 In the ensuing fight all the MacLeods, including Malcolm Og, on board the ship was slain, including Malcolm Og.
 Several Mackenzies were also killed in the fight.

 17th century

-John Garbh MacLeos, 7th of Raasay (c.
+John Garbh MacLeod, 7th of Raasay (c.
 1625 – 1671, who was served heir to his father on 22 September 1648, was distinguished among all his contemporaries for his size and strength.
 He met his death by drowning in the Minch when returning from Lewis at Easter 1671.
 John Garbh was probably the last chieftain to live in Brochel Castle.
 The dating of Brochel has generally been regarded as 15th Century work, based on its ground plan and features of the stonework.
 Clearly it had a strategic position being on the main sea route from Kyle of Lochalsh to Lewis and looking out over to Applecross in Ross on the mainland.
 It would have been highly desirable to control the waters of the Inner Sound in those empire-building days.